web-platform-tests/rfcs/rfcs/remote_channel.md

 undergo remote object serialization.
 They are provided as event callbacks with a type of `message`.
 A message handler function can be registered using `addEventListener("message", callback)`; the object passed to the callback function has the message in its `data` property.
-Alternatively the async `next()` function returns a promise which resolves to next message received.
+Alternatively the async `nextMessage()` function returns a promise which resolves to next message received.

 The implementation of channels is based on websockets, with one websocket per `Channel` object (i.e. a different websocket is used for